Estimated Time Frame: Varies based on homeowner and listing agent

 Estimated Time Frame: 10 to 21+ days

 The transaction is advanced to this stage once we’ve confirmed that the short sale file has been submitted to the Investor (or the negotiator’s supervisor) for final approval.
-This final review stage can sometimes include several additional reviews from 3rd parties or Quality Control audits by internal processors within the bank.
+This final review stage of the short sale can sometimes include several additional reviews from 3rd parties or Quality Control audits by internal processors within the bank.
 The time this takes depends on how many 3rd parties that we have to wait on and who they are.
 Transactions involving private mortgage insurance companies or government agencies like Freddie Mac will always take the longest.

 Depending on the specific transaction, Stage 5 can mean that we now have verbal approval.
 Watch our regular updates to know for sure.
 If we do have verbal approval, waiting through this Final Certification can be the most frustrating time during a short sale.
 Just keep in mind that transactions that reach this point with verbal approval will eventually get written approval more than 95% of the time – unless the bank has already indicated that the offer is too low.

-If the bank has argued the offer amount then Final Certification can take a LOT longer than 21 days.
+If the bank has argued that the offer amount is too low, then Final Certification can take a LOT longer than 21 days.
 You see, from their perspective, the short sale is technically finished/verbally approved.
 They simply approved it at an amount higher than the current offer.
 Obviously, that’s not a good thing for anyone, so if we feel like their approved amount is wrong then we can dispute the bank’s assumed value of the property and still get an approval.

-So, when a value dispute is required, that requirement can easily double the maximum waiting period during this stage.
+When a value dispute is required, that requirement can easily double the maximum waiting period during this stage.
 Whether we have verbal approval or we’re disputing values, the Final Certification stage is the time when patience matters the most!
 No matter what, if getting an approval is possible, then we will get it for you eventually.

 Estimated Time Frame: 30 days following buyer’s receipt of written short sale approval